 Posted December 27th, 2019 at 4:58 pm by Dan Musick

 Garage door repairs can cover a wide spectrum of issues, from very simple repairs such as oiling your hinges and rollers, to the much more dangerous task of replacing your springs.
-Anyone attempting to do this should take precautions in order to ensure that they do not put themselves in harm’s way.
+Anyone attempting to do this should take precautions to ensure that they do not put themselves in harm’s way.
 Repairs can be necessary due to the opener running rough, the rollers making a lot of noise as the door goes up, and any number of sounds that shouldn’t be happening on a door.
-Many of these tasks are doable for even the most skittish do-it-yourselfer to complete with ease, but some require some more study and understanding of what you’re doing before attempting the repair.
+Many of these tasks are doable for even the most skittish do-it-yourselfer to complete with ease.
+However, some require some more study and understanding of what you’re doing before attempting the repair.

 Replacing the bottom seal of your door is something you may want to do every few years.
 You may notice that this seal starts to crack or develop holes, or you may simply see snow in your garage one morning as you get into your car.
 This is something that is fairly easy for the average consumer to do, especially with the aid of our “How to Replace Garage Door Bottom Seal Weatherstripping” video.